timcdlucas/translucent_interpretable_ML_review/translucent.md

 If we use genus as a categorical random effect to encapsulate some phylogenetic information, the first issue to is that we must be careful that the software does not automatically encode the data as a full-rank one-hot dummy variable.
 While less-than-full-rank form would cause identifiability issues with the intercept in a linear model, the random columns and greedy splitting during tree building means this is handled without modifications to the standard Random Forest algorithm.
-Furthermore, we must check how the algorithm we are using handles missing categories; ranger does this and that is or is not ok.
-Therefore, I have fitted Random Forest with a standard categorical variable and by explicitly encoding the category as a less-than-full-rank dummy variable. todo

 The second issue above was that of regularisation.
 Random Forest will automatically consider all interactions between our covariates and genus effect.